What is Project Nagrik?

 “The app doesn’t work without Aadhaar.” — Voices from the field, Project Nagrik surveys & interviews

-The study draws on 100+ surveys and 12 ethnographic interviews conducted across rural and urban Maharashtra.
-Field evidence documents three recurring patterns:
+The project draws on 100+ surveys and 12 ethnographic interviews conducted across rural and urban Maharashtra.
+Field observations highlighted three recurring patterns:

-- Intermediation: Access frequently flows through local brokers or intermediaries.
+- Intermediation: Access often moved through local brokers, operators, or informal intermediaries.

-- Awareness gaps: Many households remain unaware of schemes for which they qualify.
+- Awareness gaps: Many households appeared unaware of schemes for which they may have been eligible.

-- Digital exclusion: Systems designed around identity or app-based workflows often create barriers rather than reducing them.
+- Digital exclusion: Identity- and app-based workflows often introduced barriers rather than removing them.

 Why Project Nagrik matters